juliansteenbakker/mobile_scanner/README.md

 ## Web

-As of version 5.0.0 adding the library to the `index.html` is no longer required, as the library is automatically loaded on first use.
+As of version 5.0.0 adding the barcode scanning library script to the `index.html` is no longer required, as the script is automatically loaded on first use.

 ### Providing a mirror for the barcode scanning library